ngtquynh/PhoneAuthentication/README.md

   `npm install -g nodemon`

-- Then I adjusted the default port to `9000` in directory `./my-app/api/bin/www`.
-After that, I added `testAPI.js` into `./api/routes` folder to test whether the api runs correctly.
-In the back-end, I utilized the `users.js` from directory `./my-app/api/routes`, followed by port `9000` to create the JSON database `users` with the URL as `http://localhost:9000/users`.

 - To run the back-end, I do the following:

   `cd api`

   `npm start`

+- After that, the back-end server is generated, and the JSON database `users` is located in the URL `http://localhost:9000/users`.

 ### Method